1 – 3 DAYS PRACTICAL COURSE IN FILM MAKING FOR HUMANITARIAN PROFESSIONALS

 DoGoodFilms is the leader in the field of humanitarian and non-profit video production.
-With over a decade of experience working with non-profits and international agencies big and small, we have an unmatched experience and knowledge that can help you turn your team into audio visual story tellers.
+With over a decade of experience working with non-profits, communities and development agencies big and small, we have an unmatched experience and knowledge that can help you turn your team into audio visual story tellers.

 ABOUT THE COURSE

 The humanitarian video production course will teach you how to produce quality audio visual material, how to avoid the common mistakes amateur film makers often make and most importantly how to bring the stories from the field to your supporters, partners, funders and the wider audience.